 Common organizations that may require NIST 800-171 compliance when working with US government agencies include:

 Compliance with NIST 800-171 is a requirement for organizations that process or store CUI.
 It will be a core part of any contract or agreement between the US government and a contractor who is expected to handle CUI on their IT networks.

 There is no certification body or official audit to determine a contractor’s adherence to the NIST 800-171 requirements.
 Organizations must self-assess and self-attest to compliance instead.
 Organizations perform an audit against the list of requirements found in the publication for all aspects of their network and systems that store or process CUI.

 NIST 800-171 compliance for defense contractors

 Contractors that process CUI as part of their work for the Department of Defense (DoD) use a points-based system to demonstrate compliance with NIST 800-171.
-This process involves a self-assessment against the 110 requirements outlined in the NIST 800-171, scoring compliance with each of the individual requirements from one to five points.
-Organizations begin with the maximum score of 110 but subtract points for each unimplemented or partially implemented requirement.
+This process involves a self-assessment against the 110 requirements outlined in the NIST 800-171, scoring compliance with each of the individual requirements.
+Organizations gain a point for every implemented requirement, up to a maximum of 110, but subtract weighted penalty points (from -1 to -5) for each unimplemented or partially implemented requirement.
 Final scores are registered in the DoD’s Supplier Performance Risk System (SPRS) – scores must be submitted before contract award or renewal.